CRT & LCD Monitors

 Alllrighty now.
 I went back to the 'puter store and the Lord was with me again.
 They had moved the monitors around and there was only one, a Samsung, in between the Sony and ViewSonic monitors.
 My neighbor was with me and he also was impressed with the Sony.
 With it mixed in among the other monitors it looked the clearest and the best.
 I think it is mainly cause of the rich vibrant colors that it produces.
 On closer inspection I could not see a big difference in the 'graininess' of the screens.
 I'm not sure where I got the 0.26mm figure for the ViewSonic cause I can't find it again.?!
 So, if you are needing a new monitor and can afford it, I am recommending this Sony HS95P.
 I, and all my relatives and friends like the colors.
 This is one of the best screens I have had, or seen.
 I have an R/C simulator (Real Flight G2) on this PC and it performed well and looks great.
 Matter of fact, I was noticing how much realer the trees looked.
 I thank the Lord for pointing this one out to me ... and for making me wait.
 This was a recent addition to my local Computer Store.

 One closing comment: I have read some reviews that were rather detremental to this display device.
 Their biggest complaints dealt with the frame and adjustability.
 Contrary to the complaints of others, there is some adjustability.
 The 'case' has a tail that folds out for stability, just like a picture frame.
-It is not real loose and you can adjust the straightness or angle of view.
+It is not real loose and you can adjust the straightness, or angle, of view.
 At least for proper ergonomic positioning.
 You can not tilt it down.
 So, if you are the type of person who lays down while you are typing, this will not work for you.
 The height is another question.
 I think it is a little on the low side.
 However, I have a power box and I set my monitor on top of it.
 The extra one and a half to two inches makes it better for me.
+(And I just got a new one that is higher, over 4 and a half inches.
+A Logisys Extention Station described down below at the end.)
 As for rotatability, I don't see a problem.
 I can twist this 19 inch monitor just as easy, if not easier, as I could my big 19 inch CRT.
 Just like a large picture, you can twist it for better viewing to someone else.
 And you don't have to worry about the back end hitting something.

 This Sony LCD monitor is just like everything else in this world.
-Some are gona love and some are gona hate it.
+Some are gona love it and some are gona hate it.
 However, I do believe that those who buy it and take time to get used to it will love it.
-Don't make the mistake that I made and look at all the specs.
-Just look at the monitor quality... and enjoy.
+Don't make the mistake that I made and just look at all the specs.
+Just look at the monitor 'quality'... and enjoy.

 SONY SDM-HS95P Overview